Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 Alabama vs. Maryland: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 8 seed Maryland Terrapins (22-12) are ready for their second-round NCAA Tournament matchup against the No. 1 seed Alabama Crimson Tide (30-5) on Saturday at 9:40 PM.
-The winner advances to the Sweet 16 in the South Region bracket.
+The No. 1 seed Alabama Crimson Tide (30-5) take on the No. 8 seed Maryland Terrapins (22-12) with a Sweet 16 spot in the South Region of the bracket up for grabs on Saturday at Legacy Arena at BJCC.

 You will find odds, spreads, over/unders and more across multiple sportsbooks for the Alabama vs. Maryland matchup in this article.